pierreyvesbaloche/PiHQCam/INSTALL.md

 ![PiHQCam Interface](./images/PiHQCam-Info.png)

-The ___Info___ tab allows you to reach the Settings of the application, as well as either quitting the application or even shuting down completly the camera, so that you'll be able to unplug the camera.
+The ___Info___ tab allows you to reach the Settings of the application, as well as either quitting the application or even shutting down completly the camera, so that you'll be able to unplug the camera.

 You can define the following parameters:
  - __Picture__ : where the medias are to be stored